10 Frugal Habits That Can Save You Over $500 a Month

 Boost Energy Efficiency: Lower Your Utility Bills

 Saving energy helps your wallet and the planet.
-Small tweaks add up on your bill.
+A few small tweaks add up quickly on your monthly bill.

 Switch to LED Bulbs

-LEDs use far less power than incandescents.
+Residential LEDs use at least 75% less energy and can last up to 25× longer than incandescents.
 Consider a seasonal energy audit for more ideas.

 Unplug Electronics

-Stop “phantom” power drain by unplugging or using smart strips.
+Stop “phantom” power drain by unplugging or using smart strips, especially for TVs, game systems, and office gear.

 Adjust Thermostat Settings

 Lower in winter or raise in summer.
-A smart thermostat can automate those changes.
+A smart thermostat can automate those changes so you don’t have to think about it.

 Seal Drafts